praia-lang/praia/PLUGINS.md

 - `requireArityRange(args, lo, hi, "fn")` → `"fn() expected LO-HI arguments but got M"`
 - `praia::error("msg")` — bare shorthand for `throw RuntimeError("msg", 0);` for cases the helpers don't cover.

 `requireInt` is strict — it rejects float values that happen to be whole numbers; use `requireNumber` (which returns a double, converting ints) when either form is acceptable.
-This matches the `asInt`/`asNumber` distinction in the [Value type](#the-value-type) pitfall callout above.
+This matches the `asInt`/`asNumber` distinction in the [Value type](#the-value-type) pitfall callout below.

 ### The Value type